-The purpose of this handbook is to provide a convenient source of information on the organization, administration, and policies of William Carey University that affect all staff.
-The policies set forth in this document are official policies of the university and all staff at all campus locations are responsible to know and abide by this Handbook's policies.
+The purpose of this handbook is to provide a convenient source of information on the organization, administration, and policies of William Carey University that affect all administrators.
+The policies set forth in this document are official policies of the university and, as part of their contractual obligations, all administrators at all campus locations are responsible to know and abide by this Handbook's policies.